-motion Commissioner A was made by McGee, seconded by Commissioner Perkins.
-Agenda/ Ordinance that the Regular be POSTPONED 23, 2019 City The until July Commission meeting. motion carried by the following vote:
+motion made Commissioner McGee, seconded A was by by Commissioner Perkins, that the Regular Ordinance Agenda/ be POSTPONED until July 23, 2019 City Commission meeting.
+The motion carried by the following vote:

-AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH.
-FLORIDA.
-APPROVING AND AUTHORIZING THE PROPER OFFICIALS TO EXECUTE A CONTRACT FOR CONSULTING/PROFESSIONAL SERVICES BETWEEN THE CITY OF POMPANO BEACH AND SYNALOVSKI ROMANIK SAYE, LLC FOR DESIGN AND CONSTRUCTION ADMINISTRATION FOR THE FIRE/EMERGENCY OPERATIONS CENTER SERVICES PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO FLORIDA.
+APPROVING AND BEACH.
+AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A CONTRACT FOR CONSULTING/PROFESSIONAL SERVICES BETWEEN THE CITY OF POMPANO BEACH AND SYNALOVSKI ROMANIK SAYE.
+LLC FOR DESIGN AND CONSTRUCTION ADMINISTRATION SERVICES THE FIRE/EMERGENCY OPERATIONS CENTER FOR PROJECT; PROVIDING FOR SEVERABILITY: PROVIDING AN EFFECTIVE DATE.
 (Fiscal Impact: \$1,320,300.40)